-The dragon of the setting, Dunkelzahn Awakened in North America and quickly established himself as the most personable of the Great Dragons.
+The dragon of the setting during the first two editions, Dunkelzahn was a great black dragon of European stock.
+He awakened in North America and quickly established himself as the most personable of the Great Dragons.
 He became famous through works of charity and by hosting his own talkshow, Wyrm Talk, as well as being an active user of Shadowland.
 After running for — and becoming — the President of UCAS, Dunkelzahn was assassinated by unknown means (blood magic was believed to be involved, as was a humongous bomb) scant hours after his inauguration.
 He left behind a massive will full of adventure hooks, in-jokes and generally interesting reading.

 The Ace - Good natured, rich, popular, fond of metahumanity and had practically no enemies (apart from whoever assassinated him of course).
 His will consists of practically 50% Pet the Dog moments, though one might argue the death and destruction caused by the 10% most calculated donations more than made up for this.

 Ancient Keeper: The keeper of the Jewel of Memory, a gem that stores the memories of dragon kind.
 The Jewel passed to Lofwyr, who used it to survive an assassination attempt by Alamais.

 Beware the Nice Ones - Definitely the most human-friendly of the Great Dragons... but not above completely incinerating with a single look the assassin who killed his first translator.